-Seven Countries Where the Rupee Will Make You Feel Rich!
+National Tourism Day: Places Where Rupee Will Make You Feel Rich!

-The year is flashing by.
-Why not take a step back and take that long due vacation abroad?
-Before you raise your hand in protest at the HUGE costs involved in travelling outside the country, let us tell you we are talking about places which are beautiful yet affordable.
+Want to travel abroad and visit some picture-perfect places?
+Want to experience different cultures and taste exotic food?
+Why not take a step back and take that long overdue vacation abroad?
+Before you raise your hand in protest at the HUGE cost involved in travelling outside the country, let us tell you we are talking about places which are beautiful while still being affordable.
 Their currency is weaker than ours and you’ll have ample scope to indulge in tourist-y activities.
 Don’t believe us?
-See for yourself:
+See for yourself!

 A visit to the Zorig Chusum School of traditional arts can be interesting as it shows how young Bhutanese students learn the 13 traditional arts of Bhutan.
 Don’t forget to indulge in some ema datsi while going around the country discovering hidden gems.
 The crafts bazaar is also a must visit and you could also pick up souvenirs on your way back.